cstdd3f/ddfr/README.md

 Using DDFR is straightforward:

 1. Open DDFR and navigate to target directory with files
-2. Select any file in a target folder and open it to open target folder
+2. Select any single file and open to load entire folder
-  > *NOTE:* See Limitations section
+3. Select several files to open selected files only

-3. Reorder files using drag and drop method
+4. Reorder files using drag and drop method
-4. Choose filters, if needed
+5. Choose filters, if needed
-  > *NOTE:* See Limitations section

 5. Choose prefix
+6. You can change start index of renaming sequence
+7. You can use checkbox to customize new file name
+8. You can remove items from renaming with X button
-6. Hit **Rename** button and confirm renaming operation
+9. Hit **Rename** button and confirm renaming operation

 ## Limitations

 Program has several limitations to keep in mind:

-1. Selecting a file to open a folder
-  > That's a tradeoff, because Qt Quick (as of v.6.6.2) doesn't offer
-  > option to select folder out of the box.
-Instead, such option is offered via
-  > experimental package that pulls entire Qt Widgets (bigger executable size)
-  > and requires program redesign.

-2. Filter for old prefix detection will strip numbers at line start
+1. Filter for old prefix detection will strip numbers at line start
   > This filter strips a possible old prefix consisting of numbers,
   > whitespace and some symbols from the start of file name.
   > Consequently, if a filename starts with number, then this number
   > will be stripped until letters are found.
+  > To avoid this use custom name checkbox to preserve leading digits.

 ## How to build

-DDFR was originally developed with Qt v.6.2.1 and later ported to Qt v.6.6.2, which is the recommended version to use.
+DDFR was originally developed with Qt v.6.2.1 and currently ported to the following Qt version:

+  > Qt v.6.9.0

 **WARNING:** Keep in mind that latest Qt version might introduce breaking changes and require additional porting.
+It's recommended to build with Qt version specified above to avoid compatibility problems.

 ### Getting Qt